- Product Details

 - Folds down flat to reduce drag and noise when not in use

-- Heavy-Duty Straps and Bow and Stern Tie-Downs included (HoodAnchor is required for vehicles with no attatchment points for Bow and Stern Tie-Downs)
+- Heavy-Duty Straps and Bow and Stern Tie-Downs included (HoodAnchor, sold separately, is required for vehicles with no attatchment points for Bow and Stern Tie-Downs)

 - Locks to base rack with SKS Lock Cores for added security (sold separately)